Euphredes/Euphredes/README.txt

 not when I want it.
 The closest experience I'm abused by daily, thoughts, are a stranger.
 I do not know the who of my thinking.
+I cannot tell where thoughts come from.
 This strikes fear into my authenticity.
 I'll use silence, chanting, or humming to cope: to overload my mind until some